I love what I do.

 7. Once a dog bites he will continue to do so

-This is the same argument as “once aggressive, always aggressive”, but since humans like to rephrase and milk a controversy when they don’t find satisfaction in an answer, I’ll respond to this in the same way.
+This is the same argument as “once aggressive, always aggressive”, but some humans like to rephrase a question and milk a controversy when they don’t find satisfaction in an answer.

 8. Aggressive dogs are born that way